 - How can public and private actors in urban and rural areas engage with each other to reduce flood damage through a comprehensive management plan based on the implementation of retention and resilience measures throughout the catchment?

 The first of a series of LAND4FLOOD conferences, will be held in Dortmund, Germany in September 2023.
 The aim of these conferences is to bridge the policy-science gap by bringing together experienced and young scholars, stakeholders and policymakers.
 Young career researchers are especially encouraged to submit their work.

 The conference will be held at the Department of Spatial Planning of TU Dortmund University, Germany 27-29 September 2023.
-Abstract submission will open soon.
+Abstract submission is now open.

 The LAND4FLOOD network

 The LAND4FLOOD conference series is one of the outcomes from the LAND4FLOOD COST Action.
 The LAND4FLOOD network brings together academics and professionals in flood risk management across Europe and beyond to support the implementation of spatial flood risk management on private land.
 Following the end of the Cost Action in 2022, the LAND4FLOOD Task Force was formed under the umbrella of the International Water Resources Association to further focus on natural flood retention on private land.